Rosario and Puerto Belgrano Railway: Final

-When the whole Argentine railway network was nationalised by the Juan Peron's administration in 1948, the BA&PBR line was divided into two sections, the north (from Rosario to Ingeniero Beaugey - Km.
+When the whole Argentine railway network was nationalised by the Juan Peron's administration in 1948, the RPBR line was divided into two sections, the north (from Rosario to Ingeniero Beaugey - Km.
 347) became part of Mitre Railway while the south section (from Beaugey to Puerto Belgrano) was added to Roca Railway.

 In August 1977, as part of Martínez de Hoz's railway cuts, Ferrocarriles Argentinos closed the section between Bajo Hondo and Coronel Pringles (effectively isolating the Puerto Belgrano-Bahía Blanca branch line), as well as Rosario station, moving passenger services to Rosario Central, which would also be closed that same year.

 With the railway privatisation led by President Carlos Menem in early 1990s, the R&PB line was granted in concession to freight rail transport company Ferroexpreso Pampeano.
 The last passenger service of the line, which ran from Bahía Blanca to Punta Alta, was discontinued in February 1990.